A Model Fusion Distributed Kalman Filter For Non-Gaussian Observation Noise: Proposed Model Fusion Distributed Kalman Filter

+The parameters of the model fusion are determined.
+The Interacting Multiple Model (IMM) \cite{xie2019adaptive} algorithm is typically employed in scenarios where system dynamics can switch between different modes or models.
+In this study, we utilize the core framework of the IMM algorithm to address the issue of switching between different observation models, thereby adapting to non-Gaussian noise environments.
+By facilitating interaction among different models, we can better manage variations in measurement noise and optimize the final state estimation results.

+To estimate the current state, separate estimations are performed for each possible model.
+These estimations are subsequently combined based on the probability of model occurrence, yielding the final estimation.
+The process is illustrated in Fig. \ref{mao2}.
+After adjusting the update of the model probability, the steps of MFDKF at each node are summarized in Algorithm \ref{MFDKF}, where $\chi _{n,k}^i$ and ${\boldsymbol{\hat x}}_{n,k}^{i}$ are the probability and estimation of the sub-model $i$ at the instant $k$, respectively. ${\boldsymbol{\hat P}}_{n,k}^{i}$ is the error covariance matrix of ${\boldsymbol{\hat x}}_{n,k}^{i}$.

-In the steps above, the likelihood function calculated from equation (\ref{likelihood}) may go to zero, when most of the neighboring nodes are subjected to strongly impulsive noise.
-As a result, the denominator in equation (\ref{proba_update}) tends to be zero, which leads to the collapse of iterations.
-A simple solution is to use $\chi _n^j\left( k \right) = \bar c_n^j$, when the strongly impulsive noise occurs.
-But, this modification will cause the algorithm to be unusually unstable, and the performance of its root mean square errors (RMSEs) are shown in Fig. \ref{fig:repair}.
+The update of the model probability in Algorithm \ref{MFDKF} is modified using (\ref{modified}).
+Direct application of the IMM framework is not feasible due to the likelihood function calculated from (\ref{likelihood}) potentially approaching zero when a majority of neighboring nodes experience strong impulsive noise.
+Consequently, the denominator in (\ref{proba_update}) tends to zero, resulting in the iteration collapse.
+Therefore, it is necessary to address the update of the model probability.
+One possible solution is to set $\chi _{n,k}^j = \bar c_n^j$.
+Regrettably, this approximation introduces significant instability to the algorithm.

-Then, we suppose that all the neighboring nodes are suffered from the most impulsive noise when this abnormality occurs.
-At this point, the predicted fusion observation noise ${{\bm{\bar U }}_n^j\left( k \right)}$ is utilized to obtain a more precise fusion covariance matrix ${\bm{B}}_n^j\left( k \right)$, and the equation (\ref{proba_update}) is replaced by
+Another approximation is applied.
+As described in (\ref{modified}), neighboring nodes are assumed to be affected by the highest levels of impulsive noise, when (\ref{likelihood}) approaches zero.
+We use the predicted measurement noise ${\boldsymbol{\bar v}}_{n,k}^j$ to obtain a more precise fusion covariance matrix ${\boldsymbol{\tilde R}}_{n,k}^j$.
+The simulation results in Section \ref{simulations} demonstrate that this method can operate smoothly.

-Fig. \ref{fig:2-2} shows the RMSEs of the improved algorithm, which indicate that the corrective actions worked in eliminating the abnormal estimations. \begin{rmk} If there is only one node exists in the communication net, i.e., the sensor node has no neighbor, the distributed algorithm is the same as the conventional KF.
-And the proposed MFDKF is reduced to BIKF when the parameter $\kappa=2$ and no communication occurs in the WSN. \end{rmk}